 Of all the elements in Eriksen's book, my favorite are the stories of the people he meets on the river.
 After an initial stretch in a canoe, he makes the bulk of the journey on a home-made raft made out of empty soda bottles lashed together.
 His raft works as an instant conversation starter wherever he ties up for the night and in every little town he inevitably finds an offer of a meal, a place to stay, and/or a ride to the hardware store for supplies to fix his rickety makeshift conveyance.

-But after reading this, the librarian in me asks, how do you catalog a book like this?
-The Loyola's undergraduate library when I was looking up some titles on Louisiana history.
+But the way I happened to stumble across the book was at Loyola's undergraduate library when I was looking up some titles on Louisiana history.
 I wasn't looking for any memoirs of the first Gulf War, and I had never thought to read about riding a home-made raft down the Mississippi.
 Thus I became my own perfect example about how browsing the physical stacks at a library led me to a book I otherwise would never have found; sometimes I can be such a "teachable moment" cliche!

 No comments: